Azure/Industrial-IoT/docs/opc-publisher/troubleshooting.md

 ![Docker stats](./media/image9.png)

-Furthermore, the speed at which OPC UA telemetry messages can be sent to the cloud is dependent on the network resources available between the IoT Edge gateway and the Azure cloud datacenter.
+Furthermore, the speed at which OPC UA telemetry messages can be sent to the cloud is dependent on the network resources available between the IoT Edge gateway and the Azure cloud data center.
 Here is a high-level data flow diagram:

 ![DataFlow](./media/image10.png)

 Customers often require "at least once" delivery of each telemetry message to the cloud, so Quality of Service - QoS must be enabled, in this case.
 As flow control is a big part of QoS, this significantly increases latency of each message delivered to the cloud.
 This is countered by packing as many telemetry "tags" as possible into a single message, called "batching."
 Using batching, between 300 to 475 telemetry tags can be packaged into a single IoT Hub message of maximum size (256KB).
 The reason for the range stems from the fact that each JSON encoded telemetry tag is not always the same length.
 It is dependent on tag names, the tag types and OPC UA server URI.
 Such an IoT Hub message takes about 150 ms to be delivered from Edge Hub to IoT Hub on a typical DSL connection and is much faster when Azure Express Route is leveraged.
-For a list of practical latency figures, please see [here](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-troubleshooting-network-performance#latencybandwidth-results).
+For a list of practical latency figures, please see [here](https://docs.microsoft.com/azure/expressroute/expressroute-troubleshooting-network-performance#latencybandwidth-results).

 The calculation for the maximum end-to-end latency is: